Anorexia nervosa (say

 If you or someone you know has anorexia, get help right away.
 The longer

 this problem goes on, the harder it is to overcome.
-With treatment, a person
+Over time and with treatment, a person

 with anorexia can feel better and stay at a healthy weight.